get in touch

 In 2018, Get Further won the Teach First Innovation Award – a nationwide competition to find the next big ideas to tackle education inequality.
 Sarah is a Shackleton Leader and was shortlisted for the inaugural Virago/New Statesman Women’s Prize for Politics and Economics.
 She has a first class degree in mathematics and was awarded a distinction for her Masters in Education.

-Maths Curriculum and Programmes Manager
+Maths Curriculum Manager

 Kaydi joined Get Further in August 2019 as the organisation’s first Maths Curriculum and Programmes Manager.
 Prior to this, Kaydi completed the Teach First Leadership Development Programme, teaching maths and statistics in London.
 As second-in-charge in the maths department, Kaydi was responsible for development training, curriculum mapping and assessing pupil progress.
 Kaydi holds an undergraduate degree in Economics from Grinnell College, Iowa in the United States, where she began her research on narrowing the inequality gap through improving education standards globally.

 Rebecca joined Get Further in September 2020 as the organisation’s Programme Manager.
 She has worked in education management for over 5 years and has since developed a strong passion for exploring the value and impact of educational programmes within society.
 Rebecca began her career as a Centre Director, where she managed a number of tuition centres across the UK.
 Following this, she became a Programme Manager for an international educational charity, where she led a team of Programme Coordinators and developed and implemented unique programmes to engage young people in learning about social issues within society.